Here are our tips for Germany based on our two weeks stay in Berlin and Munich, during the Oktoberfest period.

 Before delving into Berlin and Munich’s highlights we think it’s most important to discuss German food!

-German food is full of flavor, texture and deliciousness and it is one of our favorite cuisines in the world.
+German food is full of flavour, texture and deliciousness and it is one of our favourite cuisines in the world.
 Ensure to try the many bratwursts, saucy currywurst sausage varieties, and mustards (omg!!).
 A visit to Germany is not complete without enjoying a crispy pork knuckle (or 5) with sour kraut.
 That crackling is to die for!
-Not forgetting German’s other favorites; roast pork, roast chicken & roast duck with gravy & other condiments.
+Not forgetting German’s other favourites; roast pork, roast chicken & roast duck with gravy & other condiments.
 Then wash it all down with some steins of beer and if you’re still hungry, a salty pretzel awaits you on any corner.

 You also must check out their amazing Bier Gardens and Bier Halls.

 NB: We mention our favourite restaurants, under the Berlin & Munich sections below.
 Also, nearly all restaurants have an English menu so just ask, as it’s not always displayed, although it is fun to try and work it out for yourselves 😉

 Where to stay in Berlin